verified-software-lab/sc4drf/README.md

 filenames beginning with `DRB`.
 As described in the paper, 68 of these 88 have been manually edited by us.
 (The original unedited versions can be found in the llov directory.)
 There are in addition 20 programs which we wrote ourselves.
-All 108 experiments should run by typing `make`.
+All 108 experiments should run by typing `make` inside the `sc4drf/experiments/civl` folder.
 The DRB files with `yes` in the filename have a datarace; those with `no` in the filename do not have a datarace.
 For the 20 additional files, `norace` in the filename indicates there is no race, and `race` indicates there is a race.